JPmbagwu/PHSX815_Week1/README.md

 * numpy
 * matplotlib (Python)

-# Example usage
-matplotlib (Python) The python file python/Random_python.py can be run from the command line by typing:

-<> python python/Random_python.py

 This requires a working Python distribution (so that the python executable exists) with the Python package numpy and latex also installed.